 Buprenorphine (Suboxone, Zubsolv)

-Vivitrol works by blocking the effects of heroin.
-It only stays in the body for a short time, though.
-It is only meant to be used during the detoxification process when a person is being monitored in a medical setting.
+Vivitrol, or naltrexone, works by blocking the effects of heroin.
+It is only intended for use during the detoxification process when a person is being monitored in a medical setting.

 Detoxing from heroin is just the first step in the recovery process.
-The psychological side of addiction, which affects how long heroin withdrawal symptoms last overall, still has to be dealt with.
+This doesn’t treat the psychological side of opioid addiction, or address its root causes.

 It is highly recommended that a person receives individual and group counseling, as well as behavioral therapy, to foster a lasting recovery from heroin.

-Residential and continuing care are also important because they offer the long-term support that an addicted person needs.
-For more information on the heroin detox process or to find a rehab program that works for you, contact us today.
+Residential treatment and follow-up care can also be important because they offer the long-term support that an addicted person needs.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.